 Job losses: Major cuts since the start of the pandemic

-Debenhams and InterContinental Hotels said they would be making sweeping redundancies on Tuesday as the economic fallout from the pandemic continues to claim jobs.
+Another 550 jobs have been put on the line as NatWest said it would cut full-time roles from its branches and other parts of the bank.

-Debenhams said it would cut around 2,500 roles, while the Holiday Inn owner said it would part ways with 650 of its staff around the world.
+It adds to the more than 3,000 redundancies announced so far this week by major British employers.

-It comes as the Office for National Statistics said that 730,000 people have been taken off payrolls since the beginning of the crisis in March.
+On Tuesday the Office for National Statistics said 730,000 people have been taken off payrolls since the beginning of the crisis in March.

 Here is a list of some of the major British employers that have announced major job cuts since the start of the lockdown.